SciOmicsLab/PhenoComb/README.md

 If `input_phenotype_counts` and `input_phenotype_counts_log` are not provided, it will automatically search for them in the `output_folder`.
 However, if explicitly provided, it will make some of the processing faster.
 Consider using it when analyzing big datasets.

 The `output_file` and `log_file` parameters ar optional, but it's a convenience when performing different group comparisons on the same dataset, for example.
+They will be stored into `output_folder`, **DO NOT** put the full path to a file here, only the file name.

 #### Independent Phenotypes Filtering